 Windows 98 Taskbar

-Tip: Users more familiar with Apple Macintosh computers can think of the Taskbar as the Dock.
+Tip: Users familiar with Apple Macintosh computers may think of the Taskbar as the Dock.

 - Additional information and help with the Windows Taskbar.